Our Gifts Are Not Just Here For Us!

 Now the interesting question is: How do other people benefit from YOUR gifts or talents?

 Our gifts or talents may belong to us, but they are not just there for us.
 Our gifts and talents are given to us to share with others.
 Just imagine the world if nobody shared what they do best.
 What a gloomy world it would be!

 Kaye Ramos says her friend Annie “is one of the most generous people I know.
 Not because she gives money away all the time, but because she unselfishly shares her talents.
 Annie does not desire recognition.
 She receives joy by using her natural abilities.

 I met her in a crocheting group.
 Her hands are very fast in looping yarns around.
-In a matter of a few hours, she can finish a prayer shawl for older people in nursing homes.
+In a few hours, she can finish a prayer shawl for older people in nursing homes.
 Residents love these shawls because they feel like a warm hug.
 They love the idea that someone devoted time to creating something for them.
 Annie uses her talents without leaving her own house, yet, other people benefit.”

 2. Other Lives Are Changed

 “You have not lived today until you have done something for someone who can never repay you.” — John Bunyan.

 Sherry, a former-ballerina-turned-attorney, married Bob, who is likewise an attorney.
 They started a program in 1984 called “City Hearts: Kids Say Yes to the Arts.”
 They genuinely believe in the potential and gifts of children trapped in the cycle of delinquency and poverty.
 Bob and Sherry saw that using their talents is the first step to provide the appropriate avenue to transform and benefit these children.

 They believe that: “each child should have a vision of his or her place in the world to create a ripple effect in the sea of humanity.”